 To Whom were/are the Covenants Given

 Generally speaking, the Old Covenant was primarily given to the Israelites in detail.
-However, other than Israelites received the Old Covenant.
-The New Covenant is given to all nations, nationalities, races, Israelite and non-Israelites in a non-limited manner.
+However, other than Israelites received the Old Covenant as we shall set forth below.
+The New Covenant is given to all nations, nationalities, races, Israelite and non-Israelites, in a non-limited manner.
 Indeed, whosoever will let him/her come says the gospel of Jesus Christ.

 Moses and the other Old Testament prophets primarily spoke to the Israelites.
 Therefore they naturally used reference words such as Israel.
 It is no different when Rev. MLK Jr. often used reference words such as America since he was primarily speaking to America.

 God chose Israel to be the prototype nation through whom he revealed his plan to bring his creation back in good standing that was lost in Genesis 3.
 So the Bible often uses terminology centered around Israel.
 So it is with the twelve gates and walls having the names of the twelve tribes and twelve apostles, respectively (Rev 21:12).
 The naming is to honor them for their special role in God’s plan.

 It is true that God gave the first (Old) Covenant to Abraham and his descendants through Isaac and then Jacob (Israel).
 It is true that first Covenant was revealed in detail through Moses and the Israelite Nation.
 However it is false that the Old Covenant was restricted to the biological Israelites.
 The biological Israelites are Jacob (Israel) and his descendants sons and daughter though the twelve tribes are named after his sons and grandsons.